 - We talked about breakfast meats and how good they are for us if they’re from a farm where the animals are out on pasture and treated humanely.
 They thought the conditions in factory farms were terrible.

 - I planned to show the short MEATRIX film, but the school computer wouldn’t let it upload, so I asked the kids to remember to look at it later at home.

 - Then I wanted to show them how easy it is to make themselves a healthy breakfast in the mornings, so I had some helpers and we made French Toast Frittata!
 Thankfully everyone loved it because making enough for that many kids was no easy task, good thing it’s a simple recipe!
 (I had enough for some kids to literally come back for 3rd and 4th helpings!)

 Me and my big fat mouth

 Also, since I was trying to hurry to make the French Toast Frittata, I was side-arm-slopping globs of bacon grease into the electric pans and the other teacher said, “Vegetarians might not like this huh…?”
 I said something like, “Yeah, but unfortunately they won’t feel great for long without enough animal fats in their diet.”
-Then I saw her face and had an “oh crap” moment (only I didn’t say “crap” in my mind), and asked, “You’re not vegetarian are you?”
+Then I saw her face and had an “oh NO” moment and asked, “You’re not vegetarian are you?”
 She nodded slowly and said, “For 30 years and still feeling good.”
 Then I back-scrambled and we had a chat about what animal products she does eat and she mentioned that she’d have to look into the information I shared about soy not being good for you.
+UGH.